 Reminding of a prisoner with its vertical black stripes on its body, the convict surgeonfish is a schooling specie daily spotted in shallow lagoons.

 In the Maldives, as long as you chose to stay on a good island for snorkeling ( Type 1 or 3 ), you will very often see them from your first steps in the lagoon.
 They are not very shy and can be easily approached.

-Just like other surgeonfishes, they spend their time eating the algae that develop on corals and also have this famous “scalpel” on their tail, like the powder blue surgeonfish above, at number 4.
+Similar to other surgeonfish, they spend their time grazing on algae that develop on corals and boast the famous ‘scalpel’ on their tail, just like the powder blue surgeonfish, who also makes an appearance in this list, at number 4.

 Scientific name: Acanthurus triostegus

 Baros Maldives is known to be one of the Maldives best resort for snorkeling.
 The small Luxury island is surrounded by a superb house reef at its proximity.